trema/GEC13/switch_monitor/switch_monitor.md

 	  # ...
 	end

-* You can define timer handlers like a class attribute
+* Define timer handlers using a class attribute
 * Don't need to implement timer handling by yourself using threads etc.
 * Another example of <i>convention over coding</i>